UBC-MOAD/docs/jupyter.rst

 * The :command:`jupyter lab` is the newer "next generation" interface that puts everything in one browser tab with multiple panes that you can move around and re-size.
   In addition to notebooks,
-  :kbd:`lab` also provides a text editor, code consoles that are synced with notebooks, and terminal panes that give access to your system shell, just like your terminal program does.
+  ``lab`` also provides a text editor, code consoles that are synced with notebooks, and terminal panes that give access to your system shell, just like your terminal program does.

-Unless you have a strong reason to use the original :kbd:`notebook` interface, you should use the :kbd:`lab` interface because that is the part of Jupyter that is being most actively developed, and where new features are most likely to appear.
+Unless you have a strong reason to use the original ``notebook`` interface, you should use the ``lab`` interface because that is the part of Jupyter that is being most actively developed, and where new features are most likely to appear.

 Notebooks aren't the only way to use Python though!